History of Vancouver

 Bard on the Beach

-This Shakespeare Festival is held in two performance tents set up in Vanier Park during a summer season between June and September.
+Bard on the Beach, a Shakespeare festival, is held in two performance tents set up in Vanier Park during a summer season between June and September.

 The Mainstage rotates two major plays, against an open-air backdrop, while the smaller tent puts on more intimate productions of lesser-known Shakespeare plays or related works.